Martasantenbo/art-by-alex/README.md

 # Art By Alex

-## Project for an artist Alexandra Moravcová
+## Project for artist Alexandra Moravcová

 It will consist of a homepage and a gallery with a filter for her artwork